Duet3D/DuetWebControl/PLUGINS.md

 A DWC plugin is a small package that extends the UI at runtime.
 It can:

-- Add menu items + routes for new pages
+- Add menu items + routes for new pages (and remove them again on the fly)
 - Add tabs to the Settings page
+- Add tabs to the Job Status view
+- Replace DWC's entire shell with a custom layout (see [CUSTOM-LAYOUT.md](./CUSTOM-LAYOUT.md))
+- Register custom Vuetify themes that the user can pick from Settings
 - Add entries to context menus (e.g. the job-file-list right-click menu)
 - Register translatable messages
 - Persist its own cache + settings in DWC's store